codescot/gobot/README.md

 # gobot
-Slack/IRC Bot written in Golang
+Slack Bot written in Golang (soon to be irc again)

 # docker build image